The nominations process for ICMA Regional Vice Presidents launches in September for elections and induction next year.

 The twenty-one member board consists of a president, a president-elect, a past president and 18 vice presidents.
 Three vice presidents represent each of the six regions.
 All vice presidents serve three-year terms.

 All eligible members, regardless of job title, are qualified to run for any vice-president position subject to the requirements of the regional protocols.
 In the U.S., at least one vice-president from each region must occupy a position of assistant or deputy, i.e. not the chief executive officer.
-This year a non-CEO is needed to fill the seats open for nomination in the Northeast and Southeast regions.
+This year a non-CEO is needed to fill the seat open for nomination in the Midwest region.

-The International protocol identifies countries within the Southern Hemisphere for this year.
+The International protocol identifies countries within the Northern Hemisphere for this year.